 1. Using Google Translate is not a fool-proof solution.
 It is a far-from-perfect method of translating, so it’s best not to rely on it.
 You can use Google Translate to quickly translate your copy in a short amount of time, but someone fluent in the language should edit that translation to ensure its accuracy.
 Leaving it all up to Google Translate can leave flaws that can lead to higher bounce rates from the foreign version of your website.

-2. You now have a second version of your website, which means that both versions of your website need to be updated and maintained.
+2. You now have a second version of your website.
+This means that both versions of your website need to be updated and maintained.
 It’s important that you follow SEO best practices on both versions of your multilingual website, from on-page SEO to linking to branding and everything in between.

 Part of SEO that doesn’t change no matter what language your website is in is the need to have a website that functions properly and loads quickly.
 As with English websites and standard SEO practices, people may never see how relevant your content is to their searches if they have a bad user experience because your website’s pages do not load quickly, for example.
 If this is the case, most, if not all, of your site visitors will head back to the search results to look elsewhere.